pankod/frontend-challenge/README.md

 <br>
 ## Nice to have

+These are not obligatory but big plus if you implement.
 Here's few suggestion of things we'd like to see:

 - Implement solution in TypeScript.